dictation-toolbox/natlink/README.md

 NatLink is an OpenSource extension module for the speech recognition program Dragon.
 It is required for add on packages such as Unimacro, Vocola2, and Dragonfly.

-This document describes how to instlall Natlink for end users and for developers.
+This document describes how to install Natlink for end users and for developers.

 ## Status

 Natlink code has been updated from Python 2 to Python 3.
 It is relatively stable, but not released per se as a stable release.

+Release 5.1.0 (August 1, 2021): should work reasonable for the UserDirectory users, so Dragonfly users could try this release.

+For Unimacro and Vocola(2), please wait a little bit longer...

-You can use it with Vocola2, Unimacro, etc. You can ask for help in getting in working on the [KnowBrainer Forums](https://www.knowbrainer.com/forums/forum/categories.cfm?catid=25&entercat=y&CFTREEITEMKEY=25) forums if you have difficulty in getting Natlink, Unimacro, or Vocola2 working.
+You can ask for help in getting in working on the [KnowBrainer Forums](https://www.knowbrainer.com/forums/forum/categories.cfm?catid=25&entercat=y&CFTREEITEMKEY=25) forums if you have difficulty in getting Natlink, Unimacro, or Vocola2 working.

-The packages are ccurrently published in the the [Python Packaging Index](https://pypi.org/).
+The packages are currently published in the the [Python Packaging Index](https://pypi.org/).

 ## Instructions for End Users